International Finance

 If segmented (some EM with capital controls): benchmark = domestic market portfolio

-Practical proxy for world market: Vanguard Total World Stock ETF (VT), FTSE Global All Cap Index, expense ratio 10bp
+Practical proxy for world market: a low-cost global equity ETF such as the Vanguard Total World Stock ETF (VT), which tracks the FTSE Global All Cap Index.

 Venus and Mars: Segmented Markets